anjana-k-clt/Data-Analysis_Projects/README.md

 ### Project Overview

-This data analysis project aims to get a vision on various aspects related to career aspirations of Gen-Z. It focuses on three aspirations namely, Learning, Manager and Mission.
+This data analysis project aims to explore various aspects related to career aspirations of Gen-Z. It focuses on three aspirations namely, Learning, Manager and Mission.

 ### Data Sources